Audits and Consultations

 AB 341 – Commercial Recycling – Download our AB 341 Guide

 California Assembly Bill 341 (AB 341) mandates recycling for all businesses that generate more than 4 cubic yards of solid waste per week, and multifamily dwellings of 5 units or more.
 AB 341 is designed to reduce GHG emissions in the state by 5 million metric tons of carbon dioxide (CO2).

 In San Mateo County, businesses and property owners are able to subscribe to composting and recycling services to comply.
 Property owners of a commercial business or multifamily residential dwelling may also require tenants to source separate their recyclable materials to aid in compliance.

 *San Carlos businesses and multi-family dwellings with two (2) cubic yards or more of garbage per week must comply with the City’s mandatory commercial recycling and organics ordinance.

 AB 1826 – Commercial Organics

 In October 2014, California passed Assembly Bill 1826 (AB 1826), mandating all businesses and commercial establishments, including multi-family units, to arrange for organics recycling and hauling.
-Businesses generating a minimum of 4 cubic yards of organics per week must have a hauler and organics program in place.
+Businesses generating a minimum of 2 cubic yards of solid waste (solid waste is the total of trash, recycling, and organics) per week must have a hauler and organics program in place.
 Organics include both food scraps and yard trimmings.